KnarrStudio/ITPS.OMCS.FastCruise/README.md

 1. Department
 1. Building
 1. Room
-1. Desk
-1. Adobe Version
+1. Desk - Starting from "A" and the first desk on the left moving clockwise around the room.
+1. Phone - Must be in the 123-123-1234 format
+1. Notes - Any notes that you want to add to the spreadsheet for later

+#### User Customizable

+1. Software Version - Returns the versions of the software requested
    1. Mozilla Firefox Version
    1. McAfee Agent Version
    1. Adobe Test
+1. Operational Test - Opens a specific file or just the program to ensure the basic configuration is good and completed.
    1. MS Office Test
-1. Phone
+   1. Acrobat
-1. Notes   Any notes that you want to add to the spreadsheet for later